- All-electric power ensures tiny fuelling costs

 Vehicle excise duty (VED) varies according to the CO2 emissions and the fuel type of the vehicle.
 For cars registered before 01 March 2001 it is based on engine size.
 For cars registered on or after 01 March 2001 the VED or road tax is based on the car's CO2 emissions.

-Predictably strong, the Tesla Model X emits 0g/km of CO2 thanks to its all-electric motor.
-No conventional petrol, diesel or hybrid vehicle comes close to matching this.
+Predictably strong, the Tesla Model X emits 0g/km of CO2 thanks to its all-electric motor and zero tailpipe emissions.
+The are no conventional petrol, diesel or hybrid vehicles in the Tesla model range, so the company's green credentials are of the highest order.

 - Fewer moving parts than a petrol or diesel engine